gerhardf1/F3F-Timer/README.md

   * single: the time for one round is measured.
   * continuous: the time for more rounds is measured, countdown starts 30s after last lap.
   * beeper: at every Turn signal the beeper is activated, no time measurement.
+  * F3B-Speed: only 4 laps are measured, no countdown timer

 * To start the 30s countdown the button "Start" has to be pressed.
 * Now the App is ready for Turn signals from Base A and B.
-* After 10 laps the flight time will be announced and recorded.
+* After 10/4 laps the flight time will be announced and recorded.
 * With pressing button "Reset" the time and counters will be resetted.
 * With pressing button "List Rounds" the time for the last rounds are shown.